overx-ai/tg-bot-template/.clinerules/python-telegram-bot-rules.md

 # Python Telegram Bot Development Instructions

 ## Main Objective
-Create high-quality, maintainable Telegram bots using python-telegram-bot library with proper OOP design, following DRY and SOLID principles.
-Code must be well-structured, supportable, and use UV for dependency management.
+Create high-quality, maintainable Python code for telegram bots using python-telegram-bot library with proper OOP design, following DRY and SOLID principles.
+Code should be reusable as much as possible.
+Functions and methods signatures should be extendable to support multiple use cases with one function or method.
+Code must be well-structured, supportable, and must use UV for dependency management.

 ## Code Architecture & Design Principles